 This graph shows that the majority of our patients rate their experience of care as 'excellent' or 'very good'.

 The graph below shows the percentage of patients at The Melbourne Clinic who have rated their overall experience of care as 'excellent' or 'very good' (top two boxes) since this option was first introduced in April 2019.
 The coloured bars represent the percentage at The Melbourne Clinic.
 This is compared to the percentage in other mental health facilities in Victoria, shown in the grey bar.

-This graph shows that significantly more patients rate their experience of care at The Melbourne Clinic as 'excellent' or 'very good' than in other mental health facilities in Victoria.
+This graph shows that more patients rate their experience of care at The Melbourne Clinic as 'excellent' or 'very good' than at other mental health facilities in Victoria.
 [Data correct as at 29 October 2020.]
 However, there has been a downward trend during recent quarters, and the clinic is investigating the causes for this development and taking action to address it.

 Net Promoter Score

 Another key question we ask our patients is “How likely is it that you would recommend this hospital to a family member, friend or colleague?”
 Patients can rate their response on a scale of 0 (extremely unlikely) to 10 (extremely likely).
 This allows us to calculate the Net Promoter Score (NPS), which is an index from -100 to +100.The graph below shows the Net Promoter Score for The Melbourne Clinic during the most recent quarter.
 The higher the score, the more patients would recommend the hospital.
 Scores above 50 are considered ‘excellent’.

 This graph shows that the NPS at The Melbourne Clinic during the most recent quarter was 38.0.

 What are we doing to improve patient experience?

 The Melbourne Clinic employs a variety of strategies to improve patient experience.
 These include: